GSG-G8/applicants-system/README.md

 6- Enable applicants to modify their information before  submitting.

-7- create an announcement tab to be displayed for the applicants.

-8- make admin's dashboard that shows all applications and checks submitted ones, also he can filter applications according to its cohort and other data.
+7- make admin's dashboard that shows all applications and checks submitted ones, also he can filter applications according to its submitted date and other data.

 ## User Journey :train2:

 #### As An Applicant
-The Applicant will open the app, he will see a landing page that displays some explanation about code academy program and it's application, the applicant can apply for the application by pressing on apply button, then he will go to signin\signup page, the applicant should be registered for the first time by filling signup form and he will receive an email for verification his registration then in the next times he can log in easily by using his email and password, After registering in the website, the applicant will be redirected to the application page that contains navigation bar displays his username and icon that displays a menu to show his profile and logout from the website, the applicant can also starting his application by filling his information according to tabs displayed in the left side of the main page, he should fill availability tab successfully to be redirected to the next tabs until finishing his application and submit it.
+The Applicant will open the app, he will see a landing page that displays some explanation about code academy program and it's application, the applicant can apply for the application by pressing on apply button, then he will go to login\signup page, the applicant should be registered for the first time by filling signup form then he can login easily by using his email and password, After registering in the website, the applicant will be redirected to the application page that contains navigation bar displays his username and icon that displays a menu to show his profile and logout from the website, the applicant can also starting his application by filling his information according to tabs displayed in the Drawer at the left side of the main page, he should fill availability tab successfully to be redirected to the next tabs until finishing his application and submit it.

 #### As An Admin
-The Admin sign in through sign-in page and he will be redirected to the dashboard, he will see a left menu that contains Home, opened applications, submitted applications, completed applications and create new application tab, the admin can see general statistics in the home page that should display the total numbers of applications and its status, also he can see all opened applications and filter them by cohort number, he can also see all submitted application and make check for every one of them, when the admin check any submitted application he can see all application information, the admin can accept the application by pressing on complete button to transfer application to complete Applications that will be ready for interviews, the admin also can create a new application for the next cohort or update the previous application, also he can add announcements to be displayed for applicants.
+The Admin sign in through sign-in page and he will be redirected to the dashboard, he will see a Tabs  that contain Home, opened applications, submitted applications, completed applications, accepted application and create new application tab, the admin can see general statistics in the home page that should display the total numbers of applications and its status, also he can see all opened applications and filter them, he can also see all submitted application and make check for every one of them to be shown as accpeted application, when the admin check any submitted,completed and accepted application he can see all application information, the admin can accept the application by pressing on accept button to transfer completed applications to accepted Applications that will be ready for joining code academy, the admin also can create a new application for the next cohort or update the previous application, also he can add announcements to be displayed for applicants.

 ## User Stories :bookmark_tabs: